 - Textbook, Mathematics for Elementary Teachers: A Conceptual Approach, 8th Edition, Bennett, Burton and Nelson - Activity book, Mathematics for Elementary Teachers: An Activity Approach, 8th Edition, Bennett, Burton and Nelson - Manipulative Kit, Mathematics for Elementary Teachers, 8th Edition - A scientific calculator with at least the capabilities of a T. I. 83 is required for the 211-212-213 course series.
 A T. I. - 83 or 84 is highly recommended.
 Please see me if you are purchasing a new calculator.
 Cell phones MAY NOT be used for calculators during exams.

 Other Materials

-• A large 3 ring binder • At least six dividers that can be labeled
+A large 3 ring binder At least six dividers that can be labeled Protractor (for Math 212 - Section 7.1 and for all of Math 213)

 CLASS WEB PAGE